bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `RGPIB` device

-Defaults: no default
+Defaults: none

+Prerequisites: RNMRA only

 Description:
-Reads string from GPIB device.
+`RGPIB` reads a string from a GPIB device.
+If no device is specified RNMR will prompt for one with no default.
 ## RMS
 Calculate root-mean-square value of data